Black Leaders in Cancer PhD Scholarship Programme

-You must also meet the general entry requirements for the PhD programme at a CRUK Centre, which typically include:
+You must also meet the general entry requirements for the PhD programme at a Cancer Research UK Centre, which typically include:

 hold or expect to graduate with a first or upper-second class undergraduate honours degree or equivalent in a relevant subject (or equivalent from a non-UK university)

 have appropriate research experience as part of, or outside of, an undergraduate or masters degree course in a relevant subject